tabaddor/av-swe-guide/README.md

 [**Open Roles**](https://jobs.harman.com/)

-# What can you do now?
-Some inspirational, yet concrete advice coming your way.
-Lorem Ipsum Dolor.

 # FAQ :speech_balloon:
 #### Q: Who can use this guide? ####
 A: This guide is mainly geared towards computer science students and software engineers looking to learn more about the self-driving car industry.
 With that said,